miroi/bagel_manual/source/scf/dhf.rst

 Description
 ===========

 The Dirac--Hartree--Fock method performs a self-consistent field orbital optimization and energy calculation within a four-component relativistic framework.
 The Dirac--Coulomb, Dirac--Coulomb--Gaunt, or full Dirac--Coulomb--Breit Hamiltonian can be used.
-In the BAGEL implementation, density fitting is used for the two-electron integrals, and 2-spinor basis functions are generated using restricted kinetic balance (RKB).
+Density fitting is used for the two-electron integrals, and 2-spinor basis functions are generated using restricted kinetic balance (RKB).
 External magnetic fields can be applied, in which case the spinor basis functions are generated using restricted magnetic balance (RMB) instead.

-Dirac--Hartree--Fock (DHF) cannot be run with an odd number of electrons in the absence of an external magnetic field, due to the presence of multiple degenerate solutions.
-For open-shell molecules, it is recommended to run relativistic complete active space self-consistent field (ZCASSCF) instead, possibly with a minimal active space.
-DHF can be used to generate guess orbitals by increasing the molecular charge to remove unpaired electrons.
+**Dirac--Hartree--Fock (DHF) should not be run with an odd number of electrons** in the absence of an external magnetic field, due to the Kramers degeneracy.
+For open-shell molecules, it is recommended to run relativistic complete active space self-consistent field (ZCASSCF).
+Dirac HF can be used to generate guess orbitals by increasing the molecular charge to remove unpaired electrons.

 Calculations using DHF can be done using the keyword ``"title" : "dhf"``.